How To Survive in a Drought

 10. Kenya (1999) – affected 23 million people

-Sadly, world leaders around the world together with their citizens are yet to grasp the impact of drought.
-Majority of nations seek help when faced with such a calamity but when its effects start to fade, everything is forgotten.
+Sadly, world leaders and citizens have yet to grasp the impact of drought.
+The majority of nations seek help when faced with such a calamity, but when its effects start to fade, everything is forgotten.

 Surviving a Drought

-It seems like an impossible task to survive a drought.
-Once the state of mind is correct we will give you some tips on How to Survive a Drought.
+It seems impossible to survive a drought.
+Once your state of mind is correct, we will give you some tips on how to Survive a Drought.

 Preparing For Drought – Where To Start

-As said earlier, drought is a prolonged period of reduced or no rains which has severe repercussions such as famine and malnutrition.
-The impact of drought may span over a couple of months and if no mitigation policies are put in place, chances are the number of people affected will increase.
+As said earlier, drought is a prolonged period of reduced or no rain that has severe repercussions, such as famine and malnutrition.
+The impact of drought may span over a couple of months, and if no mitigation policies are put in place, the number of people affected will likely increase.

-As an individual in a community, it is important to know where to start when it comes to drought preparedness.
-In this section, we are going to teach you ways of conserving water and preparing yourself for drought.
+It is important for individuals in a community to know where to start when it comes to drought preparedness.
+In this section, we will teach you ways of conserving water and preparing for drought.

 Understanding drought and its effects

-Apart from learning the definition of drought, it is vital to have a better understanding of how it affects your community, how it affects the crops, livestock, cattle market cycles and water.
-Having a better understanding of how drought impacts everything and everyone will surely improve the bottom line.
+Apart from learning the definition of drought, it is vital to better understand how it affects your community, crops, livestock, cattle market cycles, and water.
+A better understanding of how drought impacts everything and everyone will surely improve the bottom line.

 To learn more about drought, there are a few questions you need to ask yourself: